 In general, the notice you put in each source file does not have to look exactly like the one above, as long as it starts with the same notice of copyright holder and date, states the name of the license, and makes clear where to view the full license terms.
 It's always best to consult a lawyer, of course, if you can afford one.

-There are actually some minor differences between the sets of approved licenses, but they are not significant for our purposes — or indeed for most practical purposes.
+There actually are some minor differences between the sets of approved licenses, but they are not significant for our purposes — or indeed for most practical purposes.
 In some cases, one or the other organization has simply not gotten around to considering a given license, usually a license that is not widely-used anyway.
-And apparently (so I'm told) there historically was a license that at least one of the organizations, and possibly both, agreed fit one definition but not the other.
-Whenever I try to get the details on this, though, I seem to get a different answer as to what that license was, except that the license named is always one that was not many people used anyway.
-So today, for any license you are likely to be using, the terms "OSI-approved" and "FSF-approved" can be treated as implying each other.
+There are also a few rarely-used licenses that have clauses that formally conflict with the letter, if not the spirit, of one or the other definition.
+For example, the OSD requires the license to allow redistribution under the exact same terms the software originally came with, instead of just under some set of OSD-compliant terms, whereas the FSD goes the other way on this question.
+These differences are exotic edge cases, however.
+For any license you are likely to be using, the terms "OSI-approved" and "FSF-approved" can be treated as implying each other.